 - Pseudotumors around the surgically repaired area

-Between 2009 and 2012, it is estimated that nearly 4,000 BHR R3 Acetabular metal liners were used on patients in the U.S. These malfunctioning devices caused many patients to undergo dangerous and extremely painful revision surgery to undo the damage done by the Smith & Nephew BHR system.
+These malfunctioning devices have caused many patients to undergo dangerous and extremely painful revision surgery to correct the damage done by the Smith & Nephew BHR and R3 Acetabular systems.

 CONTACT THE YOST LEGAL GROUP

-If you have been injured due to the negligence of a medical device manufacturer, time may be running out to file a claim for damages.
-Call the experienced Baltimore Medical Malpractice attorneys at The Yost Legal Group today, and we will help provide the answers you seek.
+If you have been injured due to a defective Smith & Nephew medical device, time may be running out to file a claim for damages.
+Call the experienced Baltimore Product Liability attorneys at The Yost Legal Group today, and we will help provide the answers you seek.